bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

 # {'name': 'Internet Explorer', 'category': 'pc', 'os': 'Windows 7', 'version': '8.0', 'vendor': 'Microsoft', 'os_version': 'NT 6.1'}
 </pre>

 So how can we use this in Tableau?
-Perhaps this is a job for [TabPy](https://github.com/tableau/TabPy), Tableau&#8217;s tool for running Python code within Tableau calculations.
+Perhaps this is a job for [TabPy](https://github.com/tableau/TabPy), Tableau’s tool for running Python code within Tableau calculations.

 ## Trying TabPy